 - 1. Get a blank, formatted 3.5-inch, high-density diskette. - 2.
-From the Windows desktop, double-click the Compaq Support Q icon. - 3.
+From the Windows Taskbar, click Start, point to Programs, then McAfee. - 3.
 Double-click the McAfee VirusScan ♥ icon.
 The VirusScan Launcher is displayed. - 4.
 Click Tools.
 The Utility Toolbox is displayed. - 5.
 Click Emergency Disk.
 The Emergency Disk Wizard is displayed.